monatemedia/dealership/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+We use the `GitFlow Branching Model`.
+To make a contribution, please fork the repo and create a pull request.
+You can also <a href="https://github.com/monatemedia/dealership/issues/new?labels=bug&template=bug-report---.md">report a bug</a>, or <a href="https://github.com/monatemedia/dealership/issues/new?labels=enhancement&template=feature-request---.md">request a feature</a>.
-Don't forget to give the project a star!
-Thanks again!

-Here’s everything consolidated into a **single markdown document** you can drop into your repo (`BRANCHING_MODEL.md` or similar):

 ### GitFlow Branching Model

 This project follows the **GitFlow branching strategy**.

 The goal is to keep `main` always production-ready while using `dev` as an integration branch.
 All work happens in short-lived branches that are deleted after merge.

 Core branches:
-1. `main` (or `master`) → always production-ready, deployed code.
+1. `main` → always production-ready, deployed code.
-2. `dev` (or `develop`) → integration branch where features and fixes are merged before going to main.
+2. `dev`  → integration branch where features and fixes are merged before going to main.

 Short-lived branches (temporary branches, deleted after merge):
   - `feature/<name>` → for new functionality.
 Created from `dev`, merged back into `dev`.